Version 11.7 of Unicon

 Phillip Thomas.

-1. Clinton Jeffery, Shamim Mohamed, Ray Pereda, and Robert Parlett,
+1. Clinton Jeffery, Shamim Mohamed, Jafar Al Gharaibeh, Ray Pereda, and

 2. Gregg M. Townsend, Ralph E. Griswold, and Clinton L. Jeffery, Graphics